French, Dutch, or English? What Language is Spoken in Belgium? This guide will teach you the do’s and don’ts so you won’t get caught out.

 Nice to meet you!
 Blij je te ontmoeten

 I Don’t Understand!
 Ik versta het niet

-Do you speak (English/ Flemish)?
+Do you speak (English/ Dutch)?
 Spreek jij engels / nederlands?

 Just a little.
 Een beetje.